mrichard/generator-marionette/README.md

 generator-marionette
 ======================

-Yeoman generator for Backbone with AMD capabilities
+Yeoman generator for Marionette and Backbone with AMD capabilities

 Install
 -------